Your Feedback

 Feedback:

 Note from CPB: Thank you for contacting the Corporation for Public Broadcasting (CPB).
 Although CPB does not produce or distribute programming, we welcome all comments about public media’s content and services.
-Each local public broadcasting station makes its own programming choices, as CPB is prohibited from interfering with editorial decisions related to programming on local public television and radio stations.
-Your comments about PBS NewsHour will have more weight at PBS: https://www.pbs.org/about/contact-information/
+Each local public broadcasting station makes its own programming choices, as CPB is prohibited from interfering with programming decisions on local public television and radio stations.
+Your comments will have more weight if you contact your local station, KPBS.

 Florida